Configuring Account Health

 Pillar Weights

-Adjust how much each pillar contributes to the final score.
+Adjust how much each pillar contributes to the final Health Score.
 All four weights must total 100%.

 Required Features and Priority

-Define which of the 9 trackable features are required for your clients, and assign each a priority level:
+Define which of the 9 trackable features are required for your clients:

 Lifecycle Stage Boundaries